jemmy512/book-notes/CS/refactoring-2.md

     * If classes do not exist for polymorphic behavior, create them together with a factory function to return the correct instance.
     * Use the factory function in calling code.
     * Move the conditional function to the superclass.
-        * If the conditional logic is not a self-contained function, use Extract Function (106) to make it so.
+        * If the conditional logic is not a self-contained function, use `Extract Function` to make it so.
     * Pick one of the subclasses.
 Create a subclass method that overrides the conditional statement method.
 Copy the body of that leg of the conditional statement into the subclass method and adjust it to fit.
     * Repeat for each leg of the conditional.
     * Leave a default case for the superclass method.
 Or, if superclass should be abstract, declare that method as abstract or throw an error to show it should be the responsibility of a subclass.